DobbeltDagger/FermentingData_NewDESIGN/src/blogCollection/SymposiumJ.md

 AaUOS compiles sound recordings from Gellerup and Toveshøj to map these areas from within, and to find other ways, beyond the bureaucratic and oppressive, of working and performing with data.

-Anders Visti is a Danish visual artist working with code.
+Anders Visti Artist working with code.
 Founder and co-editor of the publishing house * [asterisk] from 2002-12.
-Founder and editor of the printed web publication ‡ DobbeltDagger and initiator of !=null, a public forum for artists, researchers, developers and hackers using contemporary technology for creative expression and aesthetic inquiry.
-Currently he is teaching basic coding skills and foundational computing at Funen Art Academy and Jutland Art Academy in Denmark.
-Together with Magda Tyzlik-Carver, he is co-curator of Fermenting Data exhibition project. [andersvisti.dk](https://andersvisti.dk/)
+Founder and editor of the printed web publication ‡ DobbeltDagger and initiator of Code&Share[ ] and !=null, two public forums for artists, researchers, developers and hackers using contemporary technology for creative expression and aesthetic inquiry [andersvisti.dk](https://andersvisti.dk/)

 <div class="columnImage">
   <img src="/assets/images/blog/large/FD_symp.png"/>